 - Selfie stick – I recommend this one.

 - GorillaPod – GorillaPods are extremely useful for getting those Insta-perfect pictures.
 I recommend this.
-If you would like to have something reliable, try this one of higher range from Joby especially for cameras.
+If you would like to have something reliable, try this one of a higher range from Joby especially for cameras.

 My last piece of advice would be to pack light.
 This road trip essentials list has practically everything you might need.